 At 5-8 years, your child might be able to:

-- ride a two-wheeler bike
+- ride a 2-wheel bike without training wheels

-- climb a ladder, and swing on monkey bars
+- climb a ladder and swing on monkey bars

 - throw, catch and kick balls of different sizes and shapes